 - Forfeiting future income tax refunds

-- Losing the eligibility to collect UI benefits in the future
+- Ineligibility to collect ui benefits in the future

 - 10 Things You Should Know When Filing A Claim